bibekdahal/8085-simulator/README.md

 ### Conclusion

-The software development successfully completed in time.
+The software development was successfully completed in time.
 This is probably due to good design and problem planning at the beginning.
 Chances to learn new programming language and libraries was obtained through this project and we are very glad to participate in it.

 This software itself can be considered successful in terms of its functionality.
-Hopefully, it can help students in learning the programing of 8085 and 8255 hardwares without availability of real hardwares and without abiding in translating assembly programs to machine language.
+Hopefully, it can help students in learning the programing of 8085 and 8255 hardwares without availability of real hardwares and without spending time in translating assembly programs to machine language.